Jannerbey/Plymouth-History-Vault/briefing.md

 Just explore.

-🧭 What We Ask of You
+🧭 What I Will Ask of You

 Being part of the Discovery Circle means this:

-1. you install the app
+1. You install the app

 You’ll receive access to a private closed-test version.